Rssssssss088/Internship/gym_hpa_predictions/README.md

 # Predictions in gym-hpa

-This is an extension of the original gym-hpa framework, were we attempt to add predictions of certain metrics in the agent's observation space.
+This is an extension of the original gym-hpa framework, where we attempt to add predictions of certain metrics in the agent's observation space.

 ## What kind of algorithms are used?